What is YOUR Definition of a Budget Wedding?

 What are the aspects that make a wedding a “budget wedding?”
-Denise explores the definition of a budget wedding in this post.
+We explore the definition of a budget wedding in this post.

-So readers, have you had issues explaining or justifying your budget (or as I like to call it “within your means”) wedding to friends, family & the occasional nosy stranger?
-How do you go about it?
+So readers, have you had issues explaining or justifying your budget (or as we like to call it “savvy”) wedding to friends, family & the occasional nosy stranger?
+Share about it in the community!